tuongtranngoc/tuongtranngoc.github.io/README.md

-The blog documents my journey of my learning AI from scratch
+The blog documents my journey of learning AI from scratch